zlib-ng/zlib-ng/README.md

 History
 -------

-The motivation for this fork came after seeing several 3rd party contributions containing new optimizations not getting implemented into the official zlib repository.
+The motivation for this fork was seeing several 3rd party contributions with new optimizations not getting implemented into the official zlib repository.

 Mark Adler has been maintaining zlib for a very long time, and he has done a great job and hopefully he will continue for a long time yet.
 The idea of zlib-ng is not to replace zlib, but to co-exist as a drop-in replacement with a lower threshold for code change.

-zlib has a long history and is incredibly portable, even supporting lots of systems that predate the Internet.
-This is great, but it does complicate further development and maintainability.
+zlib has a long history and is incredibly portable, even supporting many systems that predate the Internet.<br>
-The zlib code has numerous workarounds for old compilers that do not understand ANSI-C or to accommodate systems with limitations such as operating in a 16-bit environment.
+That is great, but it can complicate further development and maintainability.
+The zlib code contains many workarounds for really old compilers or to accommodate systems with limitations such as operating in a 16-bit environment.

 Many of these workarounds are only maintenance burdens, some of them are pretty huge code-wise.
-For example, the [v]s[n]printf workaround code has a whopping 8 different implementations just to cater to various old compilers.
-With this many workarounds cluttered throughout the code, new programmers with an idea/interest for zlib will need to take some time to figure out why all of these seemingly strange things are used, and how to work within those confines.
+With many workarounds cluttered throughout the code, it makes it harder for new programmers with an idea/interest for zlib to contribute.

-So I decided to make a fork, merge all the Intel optimizations, merge the Cloudflare optimizations that did not conflict, plus a couple of other smaller patches.
-Then I started cleaning out workarounds, various dead code, all contrib and example code as there is little point in having those in this fork for various reasons.
+I decided to make a fork, merge all the Intel optimizations, some of the Cloudflare optimizations, plus a couple other smaller patches.
+Then started cleaning out workarounds, various dead code, all contrib and example code.<br>
+The result is a better performing and easier to maintain zlib-ng.

 A lot of improvements have gone into zlib-ng since its start, and numerous people and companies have contributed both small and big improvements, or valuable testing.

-Please read LICENSE.md, it is very simple and very liberal.

 Build
 -----
+<sup>Please read LICENSE.md, it is very simple and very liberal.</sup>

 There are two ways to build zlib-ng: